cardano-foundation/blockperf/README.md

 source /etc/default/blockperf
 ```

-Then start the service using systemctl.
+Reload systemd and start the service using systemctl.

 ### Using Docker